one8three/Hackintosh---Dell-Chromebook-13-7310/readme.md

 # Dell Chromebook 13 7310 Hackintosh
 ### Now using OpenCore!

-This is NOT meant to be a guide or walkthrough but merely a dump of files and notes to get MacOS working on a Dell Chromebook 13.
+This is not meant to be a guide or walkthrough but merely a dump of files and notes to get MacOS working on a Dell Chromebook 13.
 I will try to keep this updated as I update my Chromebook to future MacOS releases.

-Confirmed working on MacOS 10.15.5
+Confirmed working on MacOS Catalina 10.15.5
 #
 ### Basic steps:
  - Install MrChromebox custom [UEFI firmware](https://mrchromebox.tech/#fwscript)
- - Create MacOS installer flashdrive with OpenCore bootloader
+ - Create MacOS installer flashdrive with [OpenCore](https://github.com/acidanthera/OpenCorePkg/releases) bootloader
  - Download SSDTs, kexts, and config.plist from this repo
  - Generate SMBIOS and add it to the config.plist
  - Place the SSDTs, kexts, and config.plist in appropriate locations in your EFI partition